NethServer/docs/administrator-manual/en/mail.rst

 * the client SMTP AUTH credentials.

 .. note:: Sending through a *smarthost* is generally not recommended.
-          It might be accepted only if the server is temporarily blacklisted [#DNSBL]_, or normal SMTP access is restricted by the ISP.
+          It might be used only if the server is temporarily blacklisted [#DNSBL]_, or normal SMTP access is restricted by the ISP.